 The men and women who make sure the skies are safe for everyone are very necessary to flight operations, and their employer, the FAA, has its fair share of staff shortages as well.
 The workers in the tower are also prone to Covid sick calls and difficulties in hiring.

 However, there is another factor in the struggle for controllers.
 The air traffic control workforce is an aging one.
 This is due to a hiring boom in 1981 after a situation when they all went on strike – and were subsequently fired, leading to 10,000 new employees.

 Those new hires of 1981 are certainly approaching retirement age today, especially since there is a mandatory maximum age for this job.
 Since so many controllers of the same age were hired at once, they are also all retiring at once in recent years.
 This creates a massive workforce gap.

 Air traffic controllers also aren’t very easily hired and put on the radios.

 The process involves a difficult test, a medical and psychiatric examination, a security clearance investigation, around four months of initial training, a final exam that needs to be passed to continue, and then up to several years of on-the-job training.

-Putting an air traffic controller on the job is no simple task, and for a good reason!
-However, it’s another unfortunate ingredient in a mess of flight cancellations and delays – after all, the planes can’t move without them.
+Putting an air traffic controller on the job is no simple task and for a good reason!
+However, it’s another unfortunate ingredient in flight cancellations and delays – after all, the planes can’t move without them.

 Labor Union Strike Action

-This particular reason for delays and flight cancellations is one that hasn’t hit us hard in the US yet (though it could) but will certainly affect travelers to and from Europe much more often.
+This particular reason for delays and flight cancellations has not hit us hard in the US yet (though it could) but will certainly affect travelers to and from Europe much more often.

 The unions that represent flight attendants, pilots, ground crews, airport security, air traffic control operators, and everyone else in the operation of a flight have been calling for strikes all over the continent.